-The tibial nerve is the bigger terminal branch of the sciatic nerve.
-It originates above the popliteal fossa and enters downward successively via the middle of popliteal fossa and posterior compartment of the leg, and after that enters the sole of the foot by passing deep to the flexor retinaculum where it splits into the medial enters the side of the foot by passing and lateral plantar nerves.
+Tibial Nerve is a large branch of the Sciatic nerve. the point of origin is above the popliteal fossa and goes downward respectively through middle of popliteal fossa and posterior compartment of leg and afterwards goes into sole of foot by passing deep to the flexor retinaculum where it divides into medial and lateral plantar nerves.

 The tibial nerve goes under the tendinous arch created between the fibular and tibial heads of the soleus muscle and goes vertically through the deep region of the posterior compartment of the leg on the surface of the tibialis posterior muscle with the posterior tibial vessels.

 The tibial nerve leaves the posterior compartment of the leg at the ankle by passing through the tarsal tunnel behind the medial malleolus.
 It enters the foot to supply most intrinsic muscles and skin.

 In the leg, the tibial nerve gives rise to: